planza-digital/sveltekit-adapter-bunny/README.md

 Bunny's edge scripting runtime is based on Deno isolates.
 This means that as long as your project is Deno compatible (minus a few platform limitations like filesystem access), your project can be bundled for their edge scripting platform!

-## Why can't I use Adapter Deno?

-Due to limitations outlined below, there are additional steps required to bundle a SvelteKit project for the Bunny Edge platform.
+## Cloudflare Workers is affordable and officially supported, why not use that instead?

+This adapter is a part of our efforts to migrate away from Cloudflare Workers.
+Unfortunatley, our experience with them has been sub-par.
+Non-enterprise customers are the first to be de-prioritized when their network is experiencing high loads, which results in increased response times.
+For our edge computing needs, this has lead to response times that are significantly higher than if they were just served from the origin.
+This defeats the purpose of edge compute.
+Our focus is providing cutting edge solutions for business of all sizes, so they are no longer a good fit for our needs.

 ## Why not use Deno Deploy?

 When investigating edge runtimes for our platforms, Deno Deploy was on our radar.
 We decided against it for the time being due to a decreasing number of Points of Processing (PoP).
 Bunny's pricing was much more competetive and offered a more complete platform.
 This comes at the cost of DX, which we hope to remedy with this adapter.
+You can read more about challenges with Deno Deploy on the [archived adapter project](https://github.com/dbushell/sveltekit-adapter-deno).

+## Why can't I use Adapter Deno?

+Due to limitations outlined below, there are additional steps required to bundle a SvelteKit project for the Bunny Edge platform.

 ## Limitations